ryanbateman/bvg-sensor/README.md

 ## Overview

 This is an integration for [Home Assistant](https://www.home-assistant.io/) (a tool for managing and viewing your 'smart' devices at home).
 This integration adds the ability to track the next departure times for bus and trains stops on Berlin Public Transport.

-It is an extension of work by [@tobias-richter](tobias-richter) and [@fluffykraken](https://github.com/fluffykraken).
+It is an extension of work by [@tobias-richter](tobias-richter) and [@fluffykraken](https://github.com/fluffykraken), forked to be made HACS ready and to pick up (seemingly abandoned) code.

-## Installation
+## Manual Installation

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 2. If you do not have a `custom_components` directory (folder) there, you need to create it.